Information for parents and carers of undergraduate students

 Offers and acceptances

 The student will receive an email alerting them when their offer is available to view.
 Unfortunately not all the offers will be for the student’s first preference.
-At this point all our rooms will be full and so we are unable to change the offer.
-If your son or daughter is unhappy with their accommodation offer, they can join the cancellation waiting list to express their interest in any other rooms that become available should other students cancel their offers.
-If a suitable vacancy arises we will then contact them.
-You can get full details on this process from our accommodation offers page.
+At this point, all our rooms will be full and so we are unable to change the offer.

-If they do not receive the offer they were hoping for please encourage them to stay positive.
+If they do not receive the offer they were hoping for, encourage them to stay positive.
 We provide the same care and opportunities in all our residences and their first year will be far more about the people they are sharing with, making new friends and having new experiences, than about bricks and mortar.
-In the last 3 years under 0.5 per cent of students have still wanted to transfer their residence after the first two weeks of term.

 Arrivals and payments

-Comprehensive details for arrivals weekend, including what to bring are available on our arrivals and moving in page and the online residence guides.
-Students will be required to book an arrival slot via their online induction in late August, early September, please encourage them to share this information with you.
+Details for arrivals weekend, including what to bring are available on our arrivals and moving in page and the online residence guides.
+Students will be required to book an arrival slot via their online induction in late August, encourage them to share this information with you.

 See our Accommodation fees section for details of how to pay accommodation fees.